Le Délit français

 Le Délit, also known as Le Délit français, is the only independent francophone newspaper on the McGill University campus, in Montreal, Quebec, Canada.
 Serving McGill University's francophone-student minority, Le Délit is a sister publication to the English-language The McGill Daily.

 Evolving from the Le McGill Daily français, French-language section in The McGill Daily, Le Délit became a standalone newspaper on September 1, 1977.
 Initially retaining the name Le McGill Daily français, the publication changed its moniker to the edgier-sounding Le Délit, a play on words; while it sounds like "Le Daily" in English, in French, Le Délit actually means the offense or the misdemeanor.

 Le Délit is a founder and former member of Canadian University Press and founder of the Carrefour international de la presse universitaire francophone (CIPUF).

 Masthead

-Le Délit is published by The Daily Publications Society (DPS) every Tuesday during the University's Fall and Winter terms.
-The paper has five main sections in addition to the weekly editorial page: Actualités, Société, Innovations, Culture and Entrevue.
+Le Délit is published by The Daily Publications Society (DPS) every Wednesday during the University's Fall and Winter terms.
+The paper has five main sections in addition to the weekly editorial page: Actualités, Société with sub-section Opinion and Enquête, Culture and Environnement.
 Current-affairs features overlap between the Actualités and Société pages.